sars1492/scientometry-plot-gen/README.md

 `axislabel_fontsize` | Font size of the axis labels (in points) `legend_fontsize` | Font size of the legend labels (in points) `barwidth` | Relative width of the bars
-`barcolors` | Bar colors for individual data sets (value order has to match columns in the data file) `legend` | Legend labels for individual data sets (value order has to columns in the data file) `suptitle` | Supreme title of the figure
+`barcolors` | Bar colors for individual datasets (value order has to match columns in the data file) `legend` | Legend labels for individual datasets (value order has to columns in the data file) `suptitle` | Supreme title of the figure
 `title` | Title of the plot
 `title_y` | Vertical shift of the plot title (relatively to the plot border)